ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-4-2.md

 Example reframing:

-    Copy CodeInitial Negative Thought: "I failed to secure the promotion.
+    Initial Negative Thought: "I failed to secure the promotion.
 I'll never be successful in my career."

     Reframed Positive Thought: "Though I didn't secure the promotion this time, it is an opportunity for me to assess my growth areas and enhance my skills.
 I am determined to learn from this experience, work on my professional development, and strive for success in the future."